Dynamical Variational Autoencoders: A Comprehensive Review: Generative model

-which as for the other models can be reshaped into the more general alternative expression:
+which, as for the other models, can be reshaped into the following more general expression:

-\textbf{Non-causal case:} All the DVAE models we have seen so far are causal models (at generation).
-The non-causal case presented in \citep{leglaive2020recurrent} is the first non-causal DVAE model that we met in the literature.
-Non-causality is implemented with a combination of a forward RNN and a backward RNN on $\myz[t]$:
+\textbf{Noncausal case:} All DVAE models we have seen so far are causal (at generation).
+The noncausal case presented by \citet{leglaive2020recurrent} is the first noncausal DVAE model found in the literature.
+It is implemented with a combination of a forward RNN and a backward RNN on $\myz[t]$:

-We thus have here $\myh[t] = \myh[t](\myz[1:T])$.\footnote{This function is also a function of the initial internal states $\myhfw[0]$ and $\myhbw[T+1]$, that we omit for clarity.} The graphical representation of the non-causal RVAE model is shown in Fig.~\ref{fig:RVAE-BRNN}.
-For a complete data sequence, we have:
+We thus have $\myh[t] = \myh[t](\myz[1:T])$.\footnote{This function is also a function of the initial internal states $\myhfw[0]$ and $\myhbw[T+1]$, which we omit for clarity.} The graphical representation of the noncausal RVAE model is shown in Figure~\ref{fig:RVAE-BRNN}.
+For a complete data sequence, we have

-which can be reshaped into:
+which can be reshaped into